snilbog/week04day05homework/README.md

 ![General Assembly Logo](http://i.imgur.com/ke8USTq.png)

-#WDI SEA 05 Homework submission repository
+#WDI SEA 05 Homework repository

 All homework will be turned in to your fork of this repository daily.